libffcv/ffcv/docs/parameter_tuning.rst

    We have experienced some CUDNN bugs while running multiple models on the same GPU.
 It seems to originate from scheduling concurrently multiple BatchNorm layers.
 If you encounter that issue a simple fix is to put a lock around the forward pass of your models.
-This will make sure that no two forward pass is scheduled concurrently.
+This will make sure that no two forward passes are scheduled concurrently.
 This shouldn't impact performance too much as CUDA calls are asynchronous anyway.